Contrastive Decoding Mitigates Score Range Bias in LLM-as-a-Judge: Abstract

 \section{Abstract}

 Large Language Models (LLMs) are commonly used as evaluators in various applications, but the reliability of the outcomes remains a challenge.
 One such challenge is using LLMs-as-judges for direct assessment, i.e., assigning scores from a specified range without any references.
-We first show that this challenge stems from LLM judge outputs being associated with score range bias, i.e., LLM judge outputs are highly sensitive to pre-defined score ranges, preventing the search for optimal score ranges.
+Focusing on summarization, we first show that this challenge stems from LLM judge outputs being associated with score range bias, i.e., LLM judge outputs are highly sensitive to pre-defined score ranges.
 We also show that similar biases exist among models from the same family.
-We then mitigate this bias through contrastive decoding, achieving up to $11.3\%$ relative improvement on average in Spearman correlation with human judgments across different score ranges.
+We then mitigate this bias through contrastive decoding, achieving up to $11.7\%$ relative improvement on average in Spearman correlation with human judgments across different score ranges.